-Except as described above, you do not have to file a gift tax return to report

-gifts to your spouse regardless of the

-amount of these gifts and regardless of

-whether the gifts are present or future
+Except as described above, you do not have to file a gift tax return to report gifts to your spouse regardless of the amount of these gifts and regardless of whether the gifts are present or future interests.

-interests.

 Gifts to donees other than your spouse.
-You must file a gift tax return if you gave gifts to any such donee that are not fully excluded under the \$10,000 annual exclusion (as described below).
-Thus, you must file a gift tax return to report any gift of a future interest (regardless of amount) or to report gifts to any donee that total more than \$10,000 for the year.
+You must file a gift tax return if you gave gifts to any such donee that are not fully excluded under the \$11,000 annual exclusion (as described below).
+Thus, you must file a gift tax return to report any gift of a future interest (regardless of amount) or to report gifts to any donee that total more than \$11,000 for the year.

 Gifts to charities.
 If the only gifts you made during the year are deductible as gifts to charities, you do not need to file a return as long as you transferred your entire interest in the property to qualifying charities.
-If you transferred only a partial interest, or transferred part of your interest to someone other than a charity, you must still file a return.
+If you transferred only a partial interest, or transferred part of your interest to someone other than a charity, you must still file a return and report all of your gifts to charities.